JackSawtell/DISP-CW/README.md

 The dates are wrong due to switching the files over from Gitlab.

+I used source tree to push my work to this repository.

 Zachman Framework - This folder will contain my Zachman Framework and a breif description of the enterprise and the role of information systems for task 1 of the assignment.

 BPMN Diagram Simple - This folder will contain my final BPMN diagram for task 2 of the assignment.